 Perforations: 11.75, 12 x 11.75, 11.75 x 12, 12 | Designed by Sir Sandford Fleming

-This has to be one of my all-time favourite Canadian stamps.
+This has to be one of my all-time favourite Canadian stamps, the 5c beaver stamp.
 It’s the one I coveted the most when I began collecting.
 I’d look at it, through the case in the local hobby store and wonder what it would be like to own it.
 I grew up with stories of the fur trade in Canada, the Coureurs des bois and the Hudson’s Bay Company, so the history that tiny piece of coloured paper represented was deeply ingrained.
 I often think it’s a slightly wonky, stoned beaver with Godzilla proportions on that small waterfall but still … it was THE STAMP, as far as my young collector self was concerned.

 The #15 beaver stamp re-used the original Sir Sandford design from the first stamp issued, pre-Confederation (pre independence) 23 April 1851 for the Province of Canada.
 Sir Sandford Fleming (yes, he of railroad and Standard Time fame) designed the original 3 pence beaver, in collaboration with Canada’s first post master general, the Honourable James Morris.
 The stamp is notable because it was the first official stamp issued, anywhere, with an animal on it.
 Stamps normally depicted coat of arms, royalty, presidents, not tree gnawing rodents.